sebastian89n/code-learning-hub/tools/linux-shell/README.md

     ```bash
     unzip archive.zip
     ```
+  or
+    ```bash
+    unzip archive.zip -d /path/to/destination
+    ```
   To extract files from a zip archive called "archive.zip," you can use the `unzip` command.

+- `tar`: Archive files.

+    ```bash
+    tar -cvf archive.tar directory/
+    ```

+  The `tar` command is used to create tar archives.
+In this example, it archives the "directory" and its contents into a file called "archive.tar."

 - `tar`: Extract files from a tar archive.